atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 her girls followed her example.
 The Lumleys Smiled at each other.
 Lady Lumley pushing her playfellow aside, : J condcicended to ask imrs.
 Selby if she
 I had lived a great while in that part of
-', the country — what families were near j them — whether there was any affem
+', the country --what families were near j them --whether there was any affem
 L; bly.
 I
 i